MicrosoftDocs/sql-docs/docs/advanced-analytics/java/java-first-sample.md

  In CTP 2.5, the way you implement Java code that uses the Java language extension to communicate with SQL Server has changed.

-You should think about the SDK as a helper interface, that will make it easier to implement Java code running against SQL Server.
+The SDK is a helper interface that will make it easier to implement Java code running against SQL Server.

 > [!NOTE]
 > Please note that the introduction of the SDK is a big change from previous CTPs, and that any previous samples you had working will need to be updated to use the SDK.